 Visit every Curate with their TI, every 6 months as a minimum.

-Ensure working agreements are in place for every Curate on entering IME Phase 2 in keeping with agreed national guidelines, and ensure these are revised for each year of the curacy.
+Ensure working agreements are in place for every Curate on entering IME Phase 2, in keeping with agreed national guidelines, and ensure these are revised for each year of the curacy.

 Be proactive with the DDOV in importing Curates to the diocese.